edf-hpc/clara/docs/users_guide.md

         --config=<file>    Provide a configuration file

     Clara provides the following plugins:
        repo        Creates, updates and synchronizes local Debian repositories. ipmi        Manages and get the status from the nodes of a cluster. slurm       Performs tasks using SLURM's controller.
        images      Creates and updates the images of installation of a cluster. chroot      Creates and updates a chroot.
        p2p         Makes torrent images and seeds them via BitTorrent. enc         Interact with encrypted files using configurable methods. build       Builds Debian packages.
        virt        Manages virtual machines.
-       show     Show the set of configuration used in config.ini.
+       easybuild   Manage package installation via easybuild

     See 'clara help <plugin>' for detailed help on a plugin and 'clara <plugin> --help' for a quick list of options of a plugin.